mjordan/islandora_feeds/README.md

 ### Search

 The data in the XML datastreams in the objects created by this module is indexed in Solr with no additional configuration.
-However, there is currently no field-specific search available.
+However, currently no field-specific search is available.
 Advanced search for these objects would be an awesome addition, if someone wants to take it on.

 ### Deriving other datastreams from the OBJ datastream